 QSPM Matrix – Preparation

 Similar feasible alternatives are generated by these matching tools.
-However it is not necessary to evaluate every suggested alternative strategy by the matching techniques in a QSPM matrix.
+However, it is not necessary to evaluate every suggested alternative strategy by the matching techniques in a QSPM matrix.
 Sound intuitive judgments of the strategists are required in selecting the strategies to be included in the QSPM Matrix.
-When each strategy is assigned by certain weight then the attractiveness score of each strategy is determined & after that total attractiveness score is also ascertained.
+When each strategy is assigned by a certain weight then the attractiveness score of each strategy is determined & after that total attractiveness score is also ascertained.
 That strategy is the most feasible that has the highest total attractiveness score.

 Steps in Preparation